 There are two primary liquids you need to be thinking about when storing your RV.
 The first is all the water in your systems; the other is your fuel.

 Draining water from your system when you winterize your RV is essential.
 Failing to do so can lead to busted fittings and lines in your plumbing system, which can be costly to fix and cause additional water damage to the vehicle.
+You might also consider installing a tankless water heater to minimize the amount of water in your systems and thus less to worry about when storing your RV for lengths of time.

 Depending on your RV, this could be an easy DIY project, or it could be a situation where you want a professional to come in and just take care of it.